mhughes2k/moodle-local_autotimezone/README.md

 ### Location Detection ###
 There are 2 backend options to determining the user's timezone.

-The **TimeZoneDB** backend uses the timezoneDB service to determine the user's timezone from their geolocation.
-This requires an API key, and may need a commercial subscription for use.
+The **TimeZoneDB** backend uses the timezoneDB Service to determine the user's timezone from their geolocation.
+This requires an API key, and may need a Commercial Subscription for use.

 The **Local** backend attempts to determine the user's location from their geolocation without using any external API. **This is in development**.